Skyscrapers: Inevitable Future or Temporary Fad

 A brief excursion into history

 Skyscrapers have become the pinnacle of technological progress.
-The basis for the implementation of such bold solutions was laid in ancient times, when the first piston pump for water and the first elevator were invented.
-Even in Ancient Rome, people actively used them to build two-level and more buildings, creating the maximum comfort for life at that time.
-Moreover, the height of some ancient Roman insulae, i.e. multi-story residential buildings, reached 25 meters, which at that time was 10 floors!
-Most of the rooms in such insulae were rented out.
-At the same time, housing on the upper floors was usually rented by the poor, and the lower floors were available only to wealthy members of society.
+The foundation for such bold solutions dates back to ancient times, with the invention of the first piston water pump and the first elevator.
+Even in Ancient Rome, people actively used them to construct two-story or more buildings, creating the highest levels of living comfort at the time.
+Moreover, some ancient Roman insulae, or multi-story residential buildings, reached 25 meters in height, equivalent to 10 stories at the time!
+Most rooms in these insulae were rented out.
+The upper floors were typically rented by the poor, while the lower floors were only accessible to the wealthy.

 многоэтажные древнеримские инсулы

-Much time has passed since then, during which technical inventions have continued to improve.
-The discovery of the possibility of using steam and the advent of electricity played a special role in this process.
-Over time, the improvement of elevators and water pumps turned the top floors from cheap to prestigious, and skyscrapers became elite real estate.
+Much time has passed since then, during which technological advancements have continued.
+The discovery of steam and the advent of electricity played a key role in this process.
+Over time, improvements in elevators and water pumps transformed top floors from cheap to prestigious, and skyscrapers became luxury real estate.

 первый небоскрёб - здание «Общества страхования жилья» в Чикаго